 9.2.7 Radio Link Failure

 In RRC_CONNECTED, the UE performs Radio Link Monitoring (RLM) in the active BWP based on reference signals (SSB/CSI-RS) and signal quality thresholds configured by the network.
 SSB-based RLM is based on the SSB associated to the initial DL BWP and can be configured for the initial DL BWP and for DL BWPs containing the SSB associated to the initial DL BWP.
-Besides, SSB-based RLM can be also performed based on the non-cell defining SSB, if configured for RedCap UEs.
+Besides, SSB-based RLM can be also performed based on the non-cell defining SSB, if configured for (e)RedCap UEs.
 For other DL BWPs, RLM can only be performed based on CSI-RS.
 In case of DAPS handover, the UE continues the detection of radio link failure at the source cell until the successful completion of the random access procedure to the target cell.

 The UE declares Radio Link Failure (RLF) when one of the following criteria are met: